joergen7/gruff/README.md

 - strictly asynchronous communication (no non-blocking checkout or synchronous checkout)
 - non-deterministic worker allocation strategy instead of fifo/lifo allocation strategies.
-- the number of workers is fixed (no overflow feature)
+- the number of workers is fixed (no overflow)
-- workers are completely homogeneous.
+- a single homogeneous worker pool is provided

 ## System Requirements